LG V60 ThinQ 5G Dual Screen

 Dual screen case

 The interesting bit about the LG V60 ThinQ lies in its dual screen case.
-Unlike the Samsung Galaxy Fold or Motorola Razr, which are true foldables, they offer a foldable display, while the Dual Screen accessory offers an identical screen with the same size and resolution.
+Unlike the Samsung Galaxy Fold or Motorola Razr, which are true foldables, they do offer that foldable display, sort of like a panel that folds.
+Meanwhile, the Dual Screen accessory gives you an identical screen, with the same size and resolution, no real twist there.

-The extra screen could come in handy on a dual display, especially when multitasking and gaming.
-During multitasking, the second screen facilitates watching videos on one side while taking notes on another.
-When paired with compatible games, the LG GamePad makes mobile gaming exhilarating.
+That extra screen might come in handy on a dual display setup, espicially for multitasking and gaming.
+In the middle of multitasking, the second display makes it easier to see videos on one side while putting notes on the other.
+It’s kind of like a simple, split focus thing that just works.
+If you pair it with compatible games, the LG GamePad turns mobile gaming into a pretty exhilarating experience.

 On the flip side, the bulkiness is a major con.
 If you’re used to big phones and you’re using productivity stuff, then you’d want to bear the encumbrance.
 If it’s one big gimmick for you, just save your cash.